Introduction

 Vice-President for Transitions and Societal Dialogue.
 ENLIGHT rotating presidency.
 University of Bordeaux.
 France.

-Ministry of Economic Affairs and Climate.
+Special Envoy.
+Ministry of International Affairs / Province of Groningen.
 The Netherlands.

 Keynote Speech